Hendrix-CS/csci151/labs/javafx.md

 components.

 -   Right-click on the `TipGUI.fxml` file, and select "Open in SceneBuilder".
+    - If "Open in SceneBuilder" is not present, select "Open in Associated Application" and navigate to where SceneBuilder is installed on your machine.
--   Right-click and delete the default `AnchorPane` layout.
+-   In the left-hand column under Document → Hierarchy, right-click and delete the default `AnchorPane` layout.
 -   Go to Containers and drag a `BorderPane` into the center.
-    -   Select the `BorderPane` and pick the Layout menu.
+    -   Select the `BorderPane` and pick the Layout menu in the right-hand column.
     -   Change Pref Width and Pref Height to USE\_COMPUTED\_SIZE.
--   Drag a `VBox` into "insert CENTER".
+-   Drag a `VBox` from Containers into "insert CENTER".
     -   Select the `VBox` and pick the Layout menu.
     -   Change Pref Width and Pref Height to USE\_COMPUTED\_SIZE.
 -   Drag an `HBox` into the `VBox`.